Pavel Hamet: Contributions

-Dr Hamet is the author or co-author of over 575 scientific publications and holds several international patents.
+Hamet is the author or co-author of over 575 scientific publications and holds several international patents.
 He serves on many national and international committees including the Canadian Institute of Circulatory and Respiratory Health (ICRH).
 His major scientific contributions are in the areas of hypertension, diabetes and cardiovascular diseases, using approaches that range from bench to the bedside of the patient.
-Dr Hamet contributed to the establishment of the role of the second messenger cGMP in signal transduction of hormones (this enzyme became later the target of Viagra); he improved the treatment of hypertension (HTN) in Canada, contributed to the research on diabetes, a field in which he is still working on identifying the genetic determinants responsible for complications and establishing the foundations of personalized medicine in Québec.
-He has received many honours, including the Harry Goldblatt Award from the American Heart Association in 1990 for his achievements in the field of hypertension.
-In 2008, Dr Hamet had the honor to be named as an Officer of the Ordre National du Québec and he received the prestigious Okamoto Award from the Japan Vascular Disease Research Foundation.
-In 2012, the Société Francophone du Diabète (France) honoured him with the Roger Assan Award and in 2013 he received from the Centre de Recherche du CHUM "le Prix Excellence" to underline his remarkable career.
+Hamet contributed to the establishment of the role of the second messenger cGMP in signal transduction of hormones (this enzyme became later the target of Viagra); he improved the treatment of hypertension (HTN) in Canada, contributed to the research on diabetes, a field in which he is still working on identifying the genetic determinants responsible for complications and establishing the foundations of personalized medicine in Québec.